Eric A. Pitz

 -

 Pitz, Eric A. "Chaplin as an Auteur: The Case of The Great Dictator."
-Northern Michigan University Celebration of Student Scholarship (Marquette, MI 2017)
+Northern Michigan University Celebration of Student Scholarship (Marquette, MI: April 2017)

 Guest Lecturer